 Whenever a site is offline, regardless of the underlying reason for the outage, visitors and revenue are missed.

 That’s why all top website hosting providers promise an uptime of 99.9% and upward.

 Namecheap was the only company besides DreamHost to guarantee 100% uptime and offers compensations whenever the promise is broken.
-Recently, the promise was changed to the more realistic 99.9%.
+Recently, the promise was changed to a more realistic 99.9%.

 Unlike many other Namecheap hosting reviews I saw online, I rely on real-time data to monitor the sites I test.
 My monitoring tool is StatusCake, and it is set to probe my Namecheap WordPress site from three separate servers before announcing it inaccessible.